jyl7094/smart-calculator/README.md

 # Smart Calculator

-![A snapshot of Smart Calculator](./SmartCalculator.png) A calculator that keeps track of previous calculations and reuses them.
+![A snapshot of Smart Calculator](./SmartCalculator.png) A calculator that keeps track of previous calculations and allows users to reuse them.

 ## Description